jokob-sk/NetAlertX/dockerfiles/README.md

 Network
    - You will have to probably run the container on the host network, e.g: `sudo docker run --rm --net=host jokobsk/pi.alert`

-Port
+Default Port
-   - The container runs on the port `:20211`.
+   - The app is accessible on the port `:20211`.

 > Please note - the cronjob is executed every 1, 5 and 15 minutes so wait that long for all of the scans to run.